CovertLab/wcEcoli/docs/dev-tools.md

 **The fix:** Each time you install a PyCharm release, run the following shell command, then restart PyCharm:

-> [NOTE: So far, this script only works on macOS and maybe only for PyCharm Pro installed by JetBrains Toolbox.
-To support other installations, we need to enhance the script for where `python.jar` or `python-ce.jar` gets installed.]
+> \[NOTE: So far, this script only works on macOS and maybe only for PyCharm Pro installed by JetBrains Toolbox.
+It won't work with snap-installed PyCharm since snap installs on a readonly file system.
+To support other installations, enhance the script for where `python.jar` or `python-ce.jar` gets installed.]

     runscripts/tools/augment-pycharm-package-list.sh